 The doctors of Unit K, Mobile Hospital #1.

-Click on arrow above to hear John Schreier, Managing Editor of The Daily Nonpareil, describe how battlefield injuries changed in World War I.
+Click on arrow above to hear John Schreier, of BH Media Group, describe how battlefield injuries changed in World War I.

 Dr. Donald MaCrae, Jr.